trzemecki/Unum/README.md

 Note that normalize permanently modifies the instance itself as a side-effect.

-To run the test cases:
+To run the test cases
 -------------------------------------------------------------------------
 ```{r, engine='bash', count_lines}
   cd <install-directory>
   python setup.py test
 ```
-Other information :
+Other information
 -------------------------------------------------------------------------

   - This repository is cloned from: http://bitbucket.org/kiv/unum/